Image by Don Hankins via Flickr

 What does all this mean?

-I have said a million times (or close to it) there is no magic way we can prevent identity theft from occurring.
+I have said a million times (or close to it) there is no magic way we can prevent identity theft from occurring --we can only work to reduce the risk and lighten the blow.
 Nobody is immune to it.
-There is no absolute protection from it.
-There are however, steps that can be taken to reduce the odds and impact.
-Truth be told, an important consideration is whether or not you are ready, willing and able to go it alone, or have someone in your corner to turn to, when you learn your identity has been stolen or compromised.
-I choose the latter -and with plenty of good reasons.
+There is no guarantee it will not strike your life.
+Truth be told, an important consideration is whether or not you are ready, willing and able to go it alone, or if you find value in identity theft protection and restoration services that today can do far more than they could a few short years ago.
+I choose the latter ---and that choice comes with plenty of good reasons and my experiences!

 Let my latest identity theft be a warning to you!
 I have been a victim of fraud before, I am a Certified Identity Theft Risk Management Specialist, and I spend my life passionately warning others of the risks of fraud and identity theft, yet it happened to me -again.

-The stats show it isn't if you will become a victim one day--it's when.
+It's not a question of if you will become a victim of fraud one day--but when.
 Best advice?

 Have a plan of action.
 The fewer precautions you take to protect your identity, the greater at risk you are.
 But remember, nobody is immune to it!